Skip to content

 Description

-.
+The gu_MessageQueueSubscribe function subscribes the task to a message queue resource.
+This subscription is crucial for message delivery; a consumer task must be subscribed to a queue before it can receive messages using gu_MessageQueueReceive.
 Furthermore, the execution of this function for each receiving task allows the message queue to track the number of consumers subscribed.
 This count is essential for producers; a producer message is only considered fully delivered when it has been received by every subscribed consumer.
-The message queue must have been previously created using gu_MessageQueueCreate
+The message queue must have been previously created using gu_MessageQueueCreate.

 The function uses the following parameters: